ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ### Filter replication status

-You can make more sense of the replication status information for `_scheduler/jobs` and `_scheduler/docs` endpoints by using additional parameters to filter results.
+You can filter the information that is returned with the replication status for `_scheduler/jobs` and `_scheduler/docs` endpoints by using additional parameters to filter the results.

 *For the `_scheduler/jobs` endpoint:*